Maria of Portugal, Marchioness of Tortosa: Life

 On 3 February 1354, the 11-years-old infanta Maria married her distant cousin infante Fernando of Aragon, Marquis of Tortosa and Lord of Albarracín (son of King Alfonso IV of Aragon and his second wife, Eleanor of Castile).
-This marriage was arranged by her grandfather, King Afonso IV of Portugal, to strengthen the alliance between the Kingdom of Portugal and the Crown of Aragon.
-About this union, from which there was no offspring, historian Jerónimo Zurita y Castro mentions that "the King of Aragon showed much discontent and regret", since it meant that from that moment the Kingdom of Portugal took part in the conflict between Aragon and Castile.
-King Afonso IV gave to his granddaughter as a dowry the villages of Ilhavo, Milho, Arcos, Crastadaes, Quintella, Carvalhaes, Ferreiros, and houses in Espinel, Cea, Ponte de Almeara and Avellãas, with all its terms and rights, civil and criminal jurisdiction.
+This marriage was arranged by her grandfather, King Afonso IV of Portugal.
+About this union, from which there was no offspring, historian Jerónimo Zurita y Castro mentions that "the King of Aragon (Pedro IV) showed much discontent and regret", since it meant that from that moment the Kingdom of Portugal took part in the conflict between Aragon and Castile.
+King Afonso IV gave to his granddaughter as a dowry the villages of Ilhavo, Milho, Arcos, Crastadaes, Quintella, Carvalhaes, Ferreiros, and houses in Espinel, Cea, Ponte de Almeara and Avellãas.

 During the War of the two Pedros between King Pedro IV of Aragon and his cousin King Pedro I of Castile (nicknamed the Cruel), infante Fernando, who aspired to the throne of the latter, turned out to be a completely annoying ally for his half-brother Pedro IV, who, remembering his previous participation in the revolt of the Kingdom of Valencia, had him assassinated on 16 July 1363.

 The now widowed infanta Maria sees how her brother-in-law seized her deceased husband's domains (Tortosa, Albarracín, Fraga and other places) and forbade her to return to Portugal, as was her intention, until she renounced all the property that belonged to her husband.
 After an unsuccessful attempt to escape, she was arrested and taken to court, remaining in the custody of two Aragonese ladies of her sister-in-law Queen Eleanor of Sicily, despite the protests of King Charles II of Navarre, who supported her.

 The following nine years (1364–1373), infanta Maria's life must not have been easy in Barcelona.
 Surrounded by relatives of her husband who hated her to the point of wanting to kill her, and suspected her enough to believe that she could use magic and spells against her enemies (Juan, Duke of Girona even accused her of being the instigator of the death of his intended wife, princess Joanna of France, with the help of the midwife Bonanada), Maria remained deprived of freedom of movement.

 During her stay in the Aragonese court, she received through Pope Urban V a proposal of marriage of King Frederick III of Sicily, which she rejected.